-- 8.47 This option has the potential to indirectly impact WRA and the Welsh Consolidated Fund.
-As stated previously, LfT is open to considerable legal challenge, in particular about whether or not a taxable disposal has taken place. - 8.48 By replicating the current LfT legislation in Wales, these uncertainties and the risk of legal challenge will be transferred to WRA.
-This would have an impact on the level of WRA resource involved in responding to legal challenges which may detract from other day-to-day operations and would put LDT revenues at risk.
-It is not possible to quantify this cost at this stage.
+- 8.47 This option has the potential to also indirectly impact WRA and the Welsh Consolidated Fund.
+As stated previously, LfT is open to considerable legal challenge, in particular around whether or not a taxable disposal has taken place. - 8.48 By replicating the current legislation in Wales, these uncertainties and the risk of legal challenge will be transferred to WRA.
+This would have an impact on the level of WRA resource involved in responding to legal challenges which may detract from other day to day operations and would put LDT revenues at risk.
+Given uncertainty around any potential future legal challenges, it is not possible to quantify this cost at this stage.